vjkancherla/Argo-Rollouts-Istio/docs/canary/argo_rollouts_istio_canary_prometheus_guide.md

 The following example gradually increments the canary weight by 25% every 2 minutes until it reaches 100%.

-In the background, an AnalysisRun is started based on the AnalysisTemplates - "random-fail" and "always-pass"

 The rollout will not progress to the following step until the AnalysisRun is complete.
 A failure/error of the analysis will cause the rollout's update to abort, and set the canary weight to zero.

 ## Prerequisites Installation